lightningnetwork/lnd/lnwire/README.md

 Commitments:
 1. HTLCs, can be modified.
 Any add/settlement/timeout/etc. gets added to staging.
-2. Signed, only one signed state at a time can exist per party.
+2. Signed, more than one signed state at a time may exist per party.
 Takes HTLCs staging and locks it in, can now be broadcast on-chain by the counterparty.
 3. Completed and Revoked, other party sends their revocation accepting this Commitment.
 Sending a revocation means you *ACCEPT* the Commitment.
 There should never be a case where a Commitment Signature happens and the client